alumio-int/spryker-templates/README.md

 ## Description

-This repository contains a template to create a route from Akeneo to Spryker in Alumio.
-This is a work in progress.
-A new version will be released every two weeks.
+The Akeneo-Spryker Template facilitates seamless product data retrieval from Akeneo and transfers it to Spryker to make products sellable on the Spryker platform.

 Go to the [documentation](https://github.com/alumio-int/spryker-templates/wiki).